Definition of Sensitive Data - Services for Research

 - racial or ethnic origin;

-- political opinions; or
+- political opinions;

-- religious or philosophical beliefs, or trade union membership.
+- religious or philosophical beliefs, or trade union membership;

 - genetic data;